The Daily Recipe

 Frequently Asked Questions

-What grain is best for meal prep grain bowls?
+What grain is best for a spring grain bowl?

-How long does tahini dressing last in the fridge?
+How long does homemade lemon tahini dressing last in the fridge?

 Is farro gluten-free?